We’re all washing our hands a lot more now, but how often are you disinfecting your car?

 Before you get started, be mindful of the products you use.
 Not all cleaning products for car interiors are disinfectants.
 Cleaners only remove dirt and other debris from a surface.
 Disinfection is a chemical process that doesn’t require wiping.

 When you are disinfecting your car, you need to give the chemicals time to stay on a surface without them being disturbed.
 That’s how viruses and bacteria are killed.
 If you just wipe a surface really quickly with a disinfectant, it won’t be too effective.
 You’ll clean the surface, but you won’t do much disinfection.
 So be sure to make surfaces look “wet” with a disinfectant—and keep it that way for the time listed on the product label.
-For example, most SONO Disinfecting Wipes require 4-5 minutes to kill 99.99% of viruses and bacteria.
+For example, most SONO Healthcare Disinfecting Wipes require 4-5 minutes to kill 99.99% of viruses and bacteria.

 However, all of this planning won’t help if you’re not prepared.
 You should keep disinfecting wipes in your vehicle, and in a place that’s easy to reach from the front seat.
 The center console is best because your wipes won’t be in contact with direct sunlight.
-Most disinfecting wipes come in containers that are resealable, so they’ll stay fresh between uses, and since you’ll be using them regularly, you don’t need to worry about any being wasted.
+Most disinfecting wipes come in canisters that are resealable, so they’ll stay fresh between uses, and since you’ll be using them regularly, you don’t need to worry about any being wasted.

 WHAT ARE THE DIRTIEST SPOTS IN YOUR CAR?